 The Medicines for Human Use (clinical trials) (Amendment no.2) Regulations 2006 made additional provision relating to trials involving incapacitated adults in emergency situation.
 Where the treatment to be given to an incapacitated adult as part of the trial needs to be given urgently, time may not allow for the written consent of a legal representative to be obtained first.
 The amendment allows incapacitated adults to be entered into a trial prior to consent being obtained from a legal representative provided that:

-- Having regard to the nature of the trial and the particular circumstances of the case, it is necessary to take action for the purpose of the trial as a matter of urgency but,
+- Having regard to the nature of the trial and the particular circumstances of the case, it is necessary to take action for the purpose of the trial as a matter of urgency.

-- It is not reasonably practicable to obtain informed consent prior to entering the participant, and
+- It is not reasonably practicable to obtain informed consent prior to entering the participant.

 Where an incapacitated adult is recruited in an emergency situation without prior informed consent, steps must be taken to seek informed consent either from the participant (if capacity has been recovered) or from a legal representative as soon as practicable after the initial emergency has passed.